Create Django Application

 Create Django Project and Application

-To create a Django project we will use a virtual environment that will enable us to have a separate environment where every project dependency for our project will be installed and it will be separated from another project.
-To create a project follow the steps below
+To create a Django project we will use a virtual environment that will enable us to have a separate environment like a box where every project dependency for our project will be installed and it will be separated from another project and with this, we won't have dependencies clash.
+To create a project in Django follow the steps below

 Create a folder with any name ( I will name mine Django models )

 Open the created folder in the terminal and run the code below to create the virtual environment

 # I am assuming you have python installed and it can be run from the terminal python -m venv myvenv # myvenv is our virtual environment name and you can change it

 To set up python visit python website to download and during installation ensure it is added to the path to be run from terminal

 - Now with the virtual environment set up we need to activate it for us to work with it

 #Navigate to the scripts folder below with the command cd myvenv/Scripts #Now run activate.bat # or activate